-G. Matching, Level of Effort, Earmarking
+G. Matching, Level of Effort, Earmarking Not applicable.

 H. Period of Performance

+Not applicable.

-I. Procurement and Suspension and Debarment
+Procurement and Suspension and Debarment Not applicable.

 J. Program Income

+Not applicable.
-- K. Reserve - L. Reporting

-Each County must submit a Request for Reimbursement for each month.
+K. Reserve L. Reporting Each County must submit a Request for Reimbursement for each month.
 They must also complete the USDA CSFP inventory worksheet, FNS 153, which details the foods distributed during the month, and the balance of each food at the end of the month.
-This report also provides information on loss of USDA foods for the month

-M. Subrecipient Monitoring

-Not applicable

-N. Special Tests and Provisions

-Accountability for USDA Foods

-Compliance Requirement - Accurate and complete records shall be maintained with respect to the receipt, distribution/use, and inventory of USDA foods.
+This report also provides information on loss of USDA foods for the month M. Subrecipient Monitoring Not applicable N. Special Tests and Provisions Accountability for USDA Foods Compliance Requirement - Accurate and complete records shall be maintained with respect to the receipt, distribution/use, and inventory of USDA foods.
 Failure to maintain records required by section 247.29 shall be considered prima facie evidence of improper distribution or loss of USDA foods, and the agency, processor, entity is liable for the value of the food or replacement of the food in kind.
 Each County shall take a physical monthly inventory of all storage facilities.
 Such inventory shall be reconciled monthly with inventory records and maintained on file by the agency.
 Corrective action shall be taken immediately on all deficiencies and inventory discrepancies and the results of the corrective action forwarded to the NCDA&CS.
 Audit Objective - Determine whether an appropriate accounting was maintained for USDA foods, that a monthly physical inventory was taken, and the physical inventory was reconciled with inventory records.

-Suggested Audit Procedures
+Suggested Audit Procedures a.

-a.
 Determine the commodity records maintained by the entity and obtain a copy of procedures for conducting the required monthly physical inventory.
 Obtain a copy of the monthly physical inventory results.

-b.
+COMMODITY SUPPLEMENTAL FOOD PROGRAM - b.
 Perform analytical procedures, obtain explanation and documentation for unusual or unexpected results.
-Consider the following:

-(1) Compare receipts, usage/distribution, losses and ending inventory of USDA foods for the current audit period to the previous audit period.

-(2) Compare relationship of usage of USDA foods to the number of clients served for the audit period to the same relationship for the previous period.
+Consider the following: - (1) Compare receipts, usage/distribution, losses and ending inventory of USDA foods for the current audit period to the previous audit period. - (2) Compare relationship of usage of USDA foods to the number of clients served for the audit period to the same relationship for the previous period. - c.

-c.
 Ascertain the validity of the required monthly physical inventory.
-Consider performing the following steps, as appropriate:

-(1) Observe the annual inventory process and recount a sample of USDA food items.

-(2) If the monthly inventory process is not observed, select a sample of significant foods on hand as of the physical inventory date and, using the food records, "roll forward" the balance on hand to the current balance observed.

-(3) On a test basis, recomputed physical inventory sheets and related summarizations.

-(4) Ascertain that the monthly physical inventory was reconciled to food records.
-Investigate any large adjustments between the physical inventory and the food records.
+Consider performing the following steps, as appropriate: - (1) Observe the annual inventory process and recount a sample of USDA food items. - (2) If the monthly inventory process is not observed, select a sample of significant foods on hand as of the physical inventory date and, using the food records, "roll forward" the balance on hand to the current balance observed. - (3) On a test basis, recomputed physical inventory sheets and related summarizations. - (4) Ascertain that the monthly physical inventory was reconciled to food records.
+Investigate any large adjustments between the physical inventory and the food records. - d.

-d.
 On a sample basis, test the mathematical accuracy of the commodity records and related summarizations.
 From food records, vouch a sample of receipts, usage/distribution, and losses to supporting documentation.
 Ascertain that activity is properly recorded, including correct quantity, proper period.
+Other Information The Commodity Supplemental Food Program is part of the federal cluster of programs Food Distribution Cluster The other programs that make up the programs are in the State Compliance Supplement Emergency Food Assistance Program (10.568-CL).
+For reporting these programs on the Schedule of Expenditures of Federal and State Awards, refer to 2 CFR §200.510(b)(1) (Uniform Guidance) and Part 5, Other Clusters, of the OMB Compliance Supplement.
+B-4 10.565 5